Alexander Selkirk

 By 1827 CE, South America Minor remained largely Indigenous: Mapuche and Tehuelche independence endured; Fuegian peoples thrived in maritime niches.
 Central Chile was firmly Spanish until independence revolutions of the 1810s–1820s, when patriots like Bernardo O’Higgins secured Chile’s independence.
 The Falklands and Juan Fernández had become contested imperial outposts.
 This was still a frontier world—part Indigenous stronghold, part maritime crossroads—poised to enter the age of republican nation-states and intensified global interest.

-Alexander Selkirk, engaged at an early period in buccaneer expeditions to the South Seas, had joined the expedition of famed privateer and explorer William Dampier in 1703.
+Alexander Selkirk, engaged at an early period in buccaneer expeditions to the South Seas, had joined the expedition of famed privateer and explorer William Dampier in 1703, setting sail from Kinsale in Ireland on September 11.
+They carried letters of marque from the Lord High Admiral authorizing their armed merchant ships to attack foreign enemies as the War of the Spanish Succession was then going on between England and Spain.

-The ships had parted ways because of a dispute between Stradling and Dampier, after which the Cinque Ports had been brought by Stradling in 1703 to an island that is today known as Robinson Crusoe Island in the uninhabited archipelago of Juan Fernández off the coast of Chile for a mid-expedition restocking of supplies and fresh water.
+After Stradling's and Dampier's dispute, the Cinque Ports had been brought by Stradling in September 1704 to an island known to the Spanish as Más a Tierra (and that is that is today known as Robinson Crusoe Island) in the uninhabited archipelago of Juan Fernández 670 km (420 mi) off the coast of Chile for a mid-expedition restocking of supplies and fresh water.

-Selkirk by this time had grave concerns about the seaworthiness of this vessel and had tried to persuade some of his crewmates to desert with him, remaining on the island; he was counting on an impending visit by another ship.
+Selkirk by this time has grave concerns about the seaworthiness of this vessel and has tried to persuade some of his crewmates to desert with him, remaining on the island; he is counting on an impending visit by another ship.

-No one else had agreed to come along with him.
+No one else has agreed to come along with him.

-Stradling declared that he would grant him his wish and leave him alone on Juan Fernández.
+Stradling declares that he will grant him his wish and leave him alone on Juan Fernández.

-Selkirk promptly regretted his decision, chasing and calling after the boat, to no avail.
+Selkirk promptly regrets his decision, chasing and calling after the boat, to no avail.

-Selkirk was to live the next four years and four months without any human company.
+Selkirk is to live the next four years and four months without any human company.

-Stradling and half a dozen of the crew had survived the loss of their ship, but were made prisoners by the Spanish, as the War of the Spanish Succession is going on, England and the Netherlands being in conflict with France and Spain over who was to be King of Spain.
+Stradling and half a dozen of the crew will survive the loss of their ship, but will be made prisoners by the Spanish, as the War of the Spanish Succession is going on, England and the Netherlands being in conflict with France and Spain over who is to be King of Spain.

-Sent to Lima in Peru, they had endured a harsh imprisonment there.
+Sent to Lima in Peru, they will endure years of brutal imprisonment there.

 Hordes of raucous sea lions, gathering on the beach for the mating season, had eventually driven him to the island's interior.